mF2C/cau-client/README.md

 The CAU-client offers two functions:

 * get Agent certificate - during the Agent initialisation phase, the Policy block (in a full Agent) or the initialisation script (in a micro Agent) uses this function to obtain an Agent certificate from the mF2C Trusted CA service.
-The function takes in three arguments:
+The function takes in two arguments:

 	- the new Agent's device ID,
 	- the detected Leader's device ID